-First and foremost, you need to set your budget.
+First and foremost, you need to set your budget for planning corporate events.
 When you’re thinking about this, remember that your costs don’t just include booking the venue, catering services, decorations and any special guest speakers/ entertainment.
 Your budget should also consider the cost of printing any handouts, presentations, signage and purchasing awards if applicable.

 Book Guests Speakers as Soon as Possible

 While some corporate events may not call for a guest speaker, if yours does, you’ll want to book them as soon as possible.
 Make sure that you have a few options for guest speakers because you never know if your first choice will be available.
 A good rule of thumb is to have two to three times as many guest speakers in mind than you do slots.

 Scout Multiple Venues

 Even if you have your heart set on a certain venue for your corporate event, it’s always best practice to have several in mind.
 If the venue you want is on the pricier side of your budget, you may want to consider another venue.
 However, you could also adjust your costs elsewhere such as with guest speakers or food.

 For the most cost-effective corporate event, you should get multiple quotes from various catering services.
 When looking at catering companies, you want to consider their entire catering menu and craft the meal from there.
 Think about the style of event you want to have, and that will help you decide on food.
 If it’s more of a laid-back event meant for people to have a good time, then you can never go wrong with BBQ catering!